BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 ```

 ## Registering a custom event.
-An event is a particular type of strategy that can measure the number of times it was called in a frame or track a named custom value (related to an event usually) once a frame.
+An event is a particular type of strategy that can measure the number of times it was called in a frame or track a named custom value (related to an event usually) once per frame.
 To register an event you would do the following:
 ```javascript
 const perfCollector = scene.getPerfCollector();